luleyleo/clapgrep/CONTRIBUTING.md

 # Contributing

-A brief overview of dependencies and build instructions.
+A brief overview over the project, its dependencies and build instructions.

+## Modules

+Clapgrep consists of two modules:

+- core, which contains the search logic.
+- gnome, which is a Gtk + Adwaita frontend.

 ## Requirements (for Fedora toolbox)